Chessboard

-History and evolution
+The history and evolution

 The earliest known ancestor of the chessboard is the Ashtāpada board.
 Among other games, it was used to play chaturanga, a historical precursor to chess, beginning around the 6th century in India.
 The board uses a single color for all squares and is divided into eight columns by eight rows, with marked squares called castles in the corners of each quadrant.
 Unlike in Ashtāpada, castles serve no function in chaturanga.

 The chessboard acquired its modern checkered pattern in the 10th century with the arrival of chess in Europe.
 This pattern was based on that of the then-5×5 draughts board.
 As a result of this change, each diagonal was now highlighted by a continuous sequence of same-colored squares, which later facilitated the introduction of the modern bishop and queen movements in the 15th century.

 The Libro de los juegos (1283) contains a description of the chessboard, describing eight rows and columns as the ideal number, deeming the practice of chess on the 10×10 board too tiresome and on the 6×6 board too quick.
 In the 13th century, some players began using the convention that the first square of the far right column should be light-colored; this convention was endorsed by Pedro Damiano at the end of the 15th century.

-In contemporary chess, a digital board is a chess board connected to a computer that is capable of transmitting the moves to the computer itself: the information about the moves can be used to play a game against a chess engine, or simply to record the moves of a game automatically.
+In contemporary chess, a digital chess board is a chess board connected to a computer that is capable of transmitting the moves to the computer itself: the information about the moves can be used to play a game against a chess engine, or simply to record the moves of a game automatically.
 A digital board uses sensors to detect the position of the pieces, and each piece move can be recorded.

 In 1998, the 33rd Chess Olympiad was held in Elista.
 The games were digitally broadcast over the internet thanks to the introduction of digital chess boards developed by Digital Game Technology: 328 boards were used for the event.

 In 2003, ex-world champion Garry Kasparov faced chess engine X3D Fritz in a series of four matches in a virtual environment, where the computer-generated board hovered in the air in front of Kasparov, who used special glasses.
 This was the first man–machine game of chess performed in a completely simulated environment.